NeueDarshan/simple_ConTeXt/README.md

 and on imagining things to add/improve.

 - Work on the interface generator, I think there is some simplifying we can do.
+  (Thinking about optional arguments).
+In addition, we could pull out common arguments into, say, a 'where' clause.
+This would be very nice when there are big arguments duplicated twice or more, although it would also be a significant change to the inner workings.
+On this note, we could tidy some things up here e.g. with default values in the JSON files.
 - Extend the `key=val` auto-completion stuff to include value suggestions.
 - Add support for multi file documents.
 This is not something I do very much, so I'm not sure what it should look like.
 Have the builder figure out the